LearnWhileDoing/dart-fundamentals/README.md

-Hey there, and welcome to Learn While Doing's **Dart Fundamentals** course.
+Hey there, and welcome to LearnWhileDoing's **Dart Fundamentals** course.
 This basic module course will teach you the fundamentals of the Dart programming language and how to code in it.

 ## What's covered in this course?